 "Anubis" is a Greek rendering of this god's Egyptian name.
 In the Old Kingdom (c.
 2686 BC - c.
 2181 BC), the standard way of writing his name in hieroglyphs was composed of the sound l'npw followed by a "jackal" over a ḥtp sign: A new form with the "jackal" on a tall stand appeared in the late Old Kingdom and became common thereafter: According to the Akkadian transcription in the Amarna letters, Anubis' name was vocalized in Egyptian as Anapa.

-In Egypt's Early Dynastic period (c.
+The Ancient History In Egypt's Early Dynastic period (c.
 3100 - c.
 2686 BC), Anubis was portrayed in full animal form, with a "jackal" head and body.
 A "jackal" god, probably Anubis, is depicted in stone inscriptions from the reigns of Hor-Aha, Djer, and other pharaohs of the First Dynasty.
 Since Predynastic Egypt, when the dead were buried in shallow graves, "jackals" had been strongly associated with cemeteries because they were scavengers which uncovered human bodies and ate their flesh.